Tempurity System from Networked Robotics - Frequently Asked Questions

 Alarm notifications can be set independently for any individual monitored device or alarm stage.

 Pagers, e-mail, text message to cell phones are supported for most of the communications companies in the world.
 In Tempurity Version 2 voice alarms can be sent.
 No dialers or special hardware is needed.
+Voice is sent through a voice-over-ip mechanism.

 US Food and Drug Administration's Good Laboratory Practices (GLP), Good Manufacturing Practices (GMP), Good Clinical Practices (GCP), and Hazard Analysis and Critical Control Point (HACCP) standards.
 US Environmental Protection Agency Good Automated Laboratory Practices (GALP), Joint Commission on Accreditation of Healthcare Organizations (JCAHO), College of American Pathologists (CAP).

-• How do I know if a direct connection is possible to my ultracold freezer, cryofreezer, or incubator?
+How do I know if a direct connection is possible to my ultracold freezer, cryofreezer, or incubator?

-You can use a Networked Robotics TPL3 temperature probes for monitoring these types of freezers.
-Accuracy at -75 C is about 3 degrees C.
+You can use a Networked Robotics TPL3U digital temperature probes for monitoring these types of freezers.
+Accuracy with our digital temperature probe at -75°C is about 2 degrees C.

 The serial number of network hardware, probe, and monitored devices are documented.
 A measurement is taken with a calibrated temperature measurement device that confirms the temperature reading.
 All records are initialed, dated, and approved according to FDA GLP regulations and Networked Robotics' Good Documentation procedures.